-We uphold the right of all to experience diverse visions and challenging views that may, at times, offend.
-We recognise the privilege of living in a country where creating, exhibiting and experiencing such work is protected by fundamental human rights enshrined in UK law.
+We uphold the right of all to experience diverse visions and challenging views that may at times, offend.
+We recognise the privilege of living in a country where creating, exhibiting, and experiencing such work is protected by fundamental human rights enshrined in UK law.
 Should controversies arise as a result, we welcome public discussion and debate.
 We believe such discussion is integral to the experience of the art.
 But consistent with our fundamental commitment to freedom of expression, we do not censor exhibitions in response to political or ideological pressure.
 Reinforce relations with local authorities and local community groups and routinely discuss the themes of your work with them, why it is important and the kind of education, outreach or debate programmes that will accompany it.
 Advance preparation should bear in mind the principal legal standard of "reasonableness".
 The factors relevant to meeting that standard may include:

-- The artistic purposes of an organisation. - Engagement with the authorities; making early contact will make it easier for them to protect your right to freedom of expression. - Engagement with the press and individual complaints. - A willingness to make contingency preparations to manage the risk of any disorder, and subject to the imperative of ensuring that the artistic work is not unduly constrained.
+- The artistic purposes of an organisation. - Engagement with the authorities; making early contact will make it easier for them to protect your right to freedom of expression.
+Engagement with the press and individual complaints. - A willingness to make contingency preparations to manage the risk of any disorder, and subject to the imperative of ensuring that the artistic work is not unduly constrained. - Establish relations with the appropriate police officer responsible for race relations or hate crime in your area.
+A working relationship could be useful at a later stage.

-We recommend that you document the decisionmaking process carefully (see Appendix I).
+We recommend that you document the decision making process carefully (see Appendix I).
 Such a record will be helpful in preparing a response to any police enquiries, and will be useful in responding to protestors and critics, even if no legal action is proposed.